Why good “light hygiene” is essential for your mental health

 Blue light

 Nestled in the hypothalamus, the two “suprachiasmatic nuclei” which make up this clock are in fact directly connected to cells of the retina sensitive to blue light, by pathways independent of visual perception.
 The two chief watchmakers innervate brain regions responsible for regulating appetite, sleep, body temperature, the release of hormones or neurotransmitters such as serotonin or dopamine, mood, cognition… The retina sends also directly send messages to these same brain regions. “ The circadian clock sets the pace for us, inducing a good mood during the day, but not at night since we have to sleep.
 When we reduce the light intensity during the day, we stimulate these structures less, if we illuminate them at night we do not stimulate them at the right time, and all this will artificially lower the mood. », explains Claude Gronfier.
-Conclusion of the authors: « Avoid light at night (and in particular the blue light emitted by LEDs and screens, editor’s note) and seeking it during the day could be an effective non-pharmacological way to improve mental health. »
+Conclusion of the authors: « Avoid light at night (and in particular the blue light emitted by LEDs and screens, editor’s note) and seeking it during the day might be an effective non-pharmacological way to improve mental health. »

 In a commentary accompanying the article, Jamie Zeitzer, researcher at Stanford University, provides some nuances.
 First, limits are linked to the device used to measure the brightness to which the volunteers were exposed: worn on the wrist, it does not exactly reflect the brightness to which the eye is exposed, especially if it is hidden by a sleeve or sheet. « The precision of this measurement remains sufficient for the question posed here. », judge Claude Gronfier.
 As for the activity meter, it is a device commonly used in sleep medicine, simpler and less expensive than polysomnography which consists of directly recording the electrical activity of the brain. « This makes it very easy to determine what time a person went to bed, whether they took a nap during the day, had a fragmented night, etc.explains Claude Gronfier.
 The activity monitor tends to overestimate the amount of sleep a little because thewe can be inactive without sleeping, for example when we watch television.
 But it remains a good way to judge the quality of sleep in healthy subjects.
 On the other hand, it is a little less well validated in psychiatric patients, elderly subjects, or young subjects. »